keptn/keptn.github.io/content/docs/develop/how_to/operate/managed_ingress/index.md

 ---
 title: Keptn with pre-installed Istio/NGINX (experimental)
-description: Explains how to install Keptn with a pre-installed/managed Istio/NGINX installation.
+description: Install Keptn with a pre-installed/managed Istio/NGINX installation.
 weight: 90
 ---

-## Intallation Guide

 In case you want to re-use an existing Istio installation for the [full Keptn installation](../../installation/setup-keptn) or re-use an existing NGINX installation for the [quality gates Keptn installation](../../usecases/quality-gates), the Keptn CLI provides a hidden flag `--ingress-install-option=Reuse` starting with Keptn 0.6.1:

 ```console
 keptn install --ingress-install-option=Reuse --platform=gke
 ```

 or

 ```console
 keptn install --ingress-install-option=Reuse --use-case=quality-gates --platform=gke
 ```

 **Please note**: This flag is experimental, and a successful installation heavily depends on the Istio/NGINX version and configuration that is used.

 ## Detailed Installation Guide for pre-installed Istio on GKE

 When creating a new cluster on GKE, make sure to select the option "Enable Istio" (hidden in the Features tab).
 Please find out more details [on the official product page](https://cloud.google.com/istio/docs/istio-on-gke/installing) of GKE.

   {{< popup_image
   link="./assets/gke_istio.png"